eokristjans/vef2/h1/README.md

   * Admins can make other users into admins or remove other users' admin privelege.
   * Admins can view all users, delete them and consequently all of their content.
   * (Optional) Admins can update the *About* section of the platform.
+  * (Optional) Users can move their sections between notebooks, and their pages between sections.
 * Notebooks
   * Belong to a user.
   * May contain sections.
 * Sections
   * Belong to a user.
-  * Belong to a notebook
+  * Belong to a notebook.
   * May contain pages.
 * Pages
   * Belong to a user.